What is PPC and how does it work?

 What should I be aware of?

 PPC isn’t a magic wand.
 You’ll need to work alongside it to continue to grow organically, as PPC campaigns often reach a limit of how much they can do for you.
 You’ll probably notice a massive boom in leads/clicks – and potentially sales – when you first start your campaign, but this will even out over time.
-If you don’t continue to work on your organic leads, you’ll be back to where you started in a scarily short amount of time.
+If you don’t continue to work on your organic leads (“organic” here just means “you didn’t pay for it”), you’ll be back to where you started in a scarily short amount of time.

 And, to reiterate again, your website must be in a good position before you start.
 If your website is user-adverse, then you’ll lose all of those visitors you’ve worked hard (and paid!) to gain.